erenisci/rag-implementation/README.md

 - **Dynamic chat list**: Automatically updates the sidebar with active chats.
 - **Delete chat support**: Deletes conversations dynamically.
 - **Dark UI theme** for a better user experience.
+- **Responsive Web Design**: Mobile-friendly and accessible from all screen sizes.
+- **Dockerized Deployment**: Easily run with Docker or Docker Compose.

 ## Tech Stack